Who This Is For

 Every team reuses content.
 The question is whether that reuse is organized or dependent on individual memory.
 Most teams fall into the second category — writers know good content exists somewhere but can't find it, find the wrong version, or don't know about content produced by other divisions.
 (We cover strategies for fixing this in Building a Content Reuse Strategy for Proposal Teams.)

-AI-powered content reuse analyzes the requirements mapped to each section and searches the organization's content library for relevant past narratives, considering:
+AI-powered content reuse analyzes the requirements mapped to each section and searches the organization's content library for relevant past narratives, considering type of work, contract vehicle, agency, period of performance, recency, and past evaluation scores.

 Our best proposal content used to be trapped in the laptops of people who no longer worked here.
 Now every narrative is searchable by requirement, agency, and contract type.
 Writers start from a 70% baseline instead of a blank page.